yugn27/ioshelp/_posts/2018-09-25-Exam-Preparation.md

 For end-users, Cocoa applications are those written using the Cocoa programming environment.
 Such applications usually have a distinctive feel, since the Cocoa programming environment automates many aspects of an application to comply with Apple's human interface guidelines.

+### Cocoa Touch
+Cocoa Touch is a UI framework for building software programs to run on iOS for the iPhone, iPod Touch, and iPad, watchOS for the Apple Watch, and tvOS for the fourth-generation Apple TV, from Apple Inc.

+Cocoa Touch provides an abstraction layer of iOS, the operating system for the iPhone, iPod Touch, and iPad.
+Cocoa Touch is based on the macOS Cocoa API toolset and, like it, is primarily written in the Objective-C language.
+Cocoa Touch allows the use of hardware and features that are not found in macOS computers and are thus unique to the iOS range of devices.
+Just like Cocoa, Cocoa Touch follows a Model-View-Controller (MVC) software architecture.

+Cocoa Touch contains a different set of graphical control elements to Cocoa.
+Tools for developing applications based on Cocoa Touch are included in the iOS SDK.

 Want to see something else added? <a href="https://yugn27.github.io/contact/">Open an issue.</a>